-Many of our customers choose to install their own system to save this chunk of cash, which dramatically changes the payback calculations.
-If you choose decide to hire an installer, add that fee to the total cost of going solar.
+Many of our customers choose to install their own system to save this chunk of cash which dramatically changes the payback calculations.
+If you do decide to hire someone to complete the solar panel installation, add that fee to the total cost of going solar.

 Step 3: Account for tax credits and incentives.

-The government offers solar panel incentives by state for going solar.
-Most people are eligible for the federal solar tax credit, which currently returns 26% of your total installation costs as a credit toward your federal taxes.
+If you have been wondering is solar power worth it, tax credits and incentives may be all you need to hear.
+The government offers solar panel state incentives for going solar.
+Most people are eligible for the federal solar tax credit which currently returns 26% of your total installation costs as a credit toward your federal taxes.
 There may be local incentive programs that stack with the federal credit for even more savings to help ensure your solar panels are worth the investment.

-The credit applies to your entire project costs, not just the equipment.
-Shipping, permitting, and contractor fees can all be claimed (but your own labor cannot be claimed if you install yourself).
+The credit applies to your entire project upfront costs, not just the equipment.
+Shipping, permitting and contractor fees can all be claimed (but your own labor cannot be claimed if you install yourself).

 1. Subtract the total value of incentives you can claim from the costs you calculated in steps 2 and 3.
 That money is paid upfront, but returns to your pocket in the form of a credit come tax season.